Haolab-BIG/PRO-seq-Processing-Pipeline/README.md

 **edit `config.yaml`**

 - `samples`: Path to the FASTQ file.
-For paired-end or single-end data, it includes samples from different groups (required)
+For paired-end or single-end data (required)
 - `BOWTIE2_RDNAIDX`: Path to the directory where bowtie2 reference build with prefix (required)
 - `BOWTIE2IDX`: Path to the directory where bowtie2 rDNA reference build with prefix (required)
 - `container`: Path to the singularity environment file (required)